The Beatles 1st Canadian show 60 years ago today – a near riot

 red116

-The Fab Four’s first appearance in Canada 59 years ago was cut short because of a near riot
+The Fab Four’s first appearance in Canada 60 years ago was cut short because of a near riot

 While February 7, 1964 was the day The Beatles crossed the big pond to conquer America, it was on August 22, 1964, the day before the legendary Hollywood Bowl Concert, that The Beatles made their first appearance north of the 49th Parallel.
 That concert was held outdoors at Empire Stadium in Vancouver, B.C.

-I had the incredible opportunity to interview Red in 2004 when he graciously agreed to emcee a show at the PNE featuring Rubber Soul – The Canadian Tribute a band I was managing at the time.
+I had the unique opportunity to interview Red in 2004 when he graciously agreed to emcee a show at the PNE featuring Rubber Soul – The Canadian Tribute a band I was managing at the time.

 Legendary Rock ‘n’ Roll DJ Red Robinson dead at 86